jkrumow/TBFacetTableView/README.md

 This pod consists of three classes:

-* `TBFacetTableViewCells` - which can configured to be shaped like facets or shards
+* `TBFacetTableViewCell` - which can configured to be shaped like facets or shards
 * `TBFacetTableViewCellConfigurator` - to configure the cells
 * `TBFacetTableViewCellObserver` - to handle the selection state of the cells

-To use the classes in your code import `TBFacetTableViewCellConfigurator.h`.
+To use the classes in your code just import `TBFacetTableViewCellConfigurator.h`.

 Your view controller class must implement the `TBFacetTableViewCellConfiguratorDelegate` protocol: